 Goshawk: Goshawk was mostly taken over by Peregrine, but you can use the old Goshawk climb to access the second half of Peregrine.

 Peregrine: The newest trail, Peregrine is a super hilly, super fun skate/classic combo trail.
 It winds its way up the hill behind the barn, following roughly where the old Lower Bluejay was.
 It comes down where the upper section of Goshawk used to be.
 It was mainly built for racers to train on, but adventurous skiers of all abilities love it!

 Middle Bluejay: Starting from the top of Lower Bluejay, the Middle section dips and dives and rolls up and down and around (it’s really fun) and has some great gradual uphill sections.
 3km

 Upper Bluejay: A 2km loop beginning at Styles Junction (top of Middle Bluejay and right before Chickadee’s final descent).
-A short climb followed by a great mix of gradual up and down will bring you to to highest point on the Wild Wings trails.
+A short climb followed by a great mix of gradual up and down will bring you to to highest point on the Wild Wings trails, at about 2100′.
 A mellow but fun downhill back to Chickadee, where it climbs briefly before the final 1km downhill back to the barn.